wh-xu/Hyper-Spec/README.md

     Optional arguments:
     -h, --help                  Show the help messages
-    --cpu_core_preprocess       The number of CPU cores used for preprocessing. (default: 6) --cpu_core_cluster          The number of CPU cores used for DBSCAN clustering.
+    --cpu_core_preprocess       The number of CPU cores used for preprocessing. (default: 6) --cpu_core_cluster          The number of CPU cores used for clustering.
                                 Only enable when `use_gpu_cluster` is True. (default: 6) --batch_size                The batch size for HD encoding on GPU. (default: 5000) --use_gpu_cluster           Flag that determines whether to use DBSCAN